-12Social returns are even higher, largely due to benefits from crime reduction.
+&lt;sup>12 Social returns are even higher, largely due to benefits from crime reduction.

-13As is common in this literature, these calculations assume an annual real discount rate of 3%.
+&lt;sup>13 As is common in this literature, these calculations assume an annual real discount rate of 3 percent.
 The benefit calculations project lifetime earnings impacts based on average earnings differences by educational attainment and the significant effects of Abecedarian on educational attainment.
-An age 30 follow-up study (Campbell et al., 2012) estimates a sizeable but statistically insignificant increase in annual earnings for participants (\$33,000 vs. \$21,000).
+An age 30 follow-up study (Campbell et al., 2012) estimates a sizeable but statistically insignificant increase in annual earnings for participants (\$33,000 versus \$21,000).
 Estimated effects on employment rates and use of public aid at age 30 are statistically significant.